J3m3/thunk-ts/README.md

 # thunk-ts

-> A set of data structures in TypeScript which utilizes lazy evaluation
+> A set of data structures in TypeScript which utilizes lazy evaluation (w/o 3rd party dependencies!)

+`thunk-ts` emulates lazy evaluation simply by wrapping expressions into a function.

 ## Installation